JamesPoole/skill-tuner/README.md

 A skill for the Mycroft AI platform that enables tuning fork functionality

 ## Description
 Ask Mycroft to play a tuning or to play an individual note.
-Does what it says on the tin.

 ## Examples
  * "Tune to standard."
- * "Tune to dadgad"
+ * "Tune to drop d."

 ## Credits
 JamesPoole